jjasghar/chef-book/part3/10-opensource-vs-hosted-chefserver.md

 Awesome, now go ahead and hit the _HTTPS_ website, you should see Open source chef server!
 The http to https forward is a tad bit funky, I found a [fix](http://jjasghar.github.io/blog/2013/10/05/how-to-fix-https-slash-slash-chef-defaulting-running-chef-client-on-open-source-chef-server/) for it, but lets just get it working before messing with it.

-You'll see a Login page, the default username and password is: admin/p@ssw0rd1 you should be able to login.
+You'll see a Login page, the default user name and password is: admin/p@ssw0rd1 you should be able to login.
 It'll ask for a new password, so I'd suggest something strong.
 Be sure to click "Regenerate Private Key" and click "Save User."
 Let's talk about that "Private Key" now.

 The next screen that pops up is the Public and Private key for the main admin user to talking to your new chef server.
 These keys are _EXTREMELY_ important.
 Copy it out of your web browser, put it in at least 2 locations, because you really should have a backup.